giff-h/FirebotQueue/README.md

 # Short-comings
 - Currently v5, unknown if it will work on v6.
+- You need to enable Custom Script Effect in Firebot advanced settings.
 - Firebot complains that it may not be for v5, I do not know what's missing.
 I've followed the documentation on the wiki.
 It works fine though.
 - Any command parameter that can be a user is not validated to be an actual user in chat.
 This is not a real problem as currently the only way to get into the queue is if a user joins themself, and all user parameters affect users already in the queues.
+- Any command parameter that can be a user or a number will prefer a number, thus making a username that's all numbers impossible to access.

 # Setup
-- Download `queue.js`, and put it somewhere comfortable.
+- Download `queue.js`, and put it in the Firebot scripts folder.
+	- On Windows this is `%APPDATA%\Firebot\v5\profiles\Main Profile\scripts`.
+	- There is a "scripts folder" link in the Run Custom Script dialogue view in the Firebot trigger setup, to help find it.
-- Create two empty text files, one for the main queue, one for the next up queue.
+- Create two empty text files, one for the main queue, one for the next-up queue.
 	- It's standard to give them a `.json` extension, not `.txt`, but this doesn't really matter.
 	- It makes sense for them to live with `queue.js`, but again, this doesn't matter.
 - Add triggers for the following 4 main commands, and have them run `queue.js`.